maintainers/public-resources/README.md

-# Welcome to Open Source Maintainers at GitHub!
+# Welcome to the Open Source Maintainers organization
 This is a space for maintainers to discuss experiences, challenges, and best practices in maintaining popular open source software (OSS) projects.

 ## How do I join?